 The Department of Clinical Supports and Services is a resource to staff and to individuals we currently support through our residential services.
 The psychological support needs of individuals in our service may include strength-based assessments, treatment and intervention (e.g. family counselling, behaviour analysis and cognitive-behavioural recommendations).

-This group for adults with ASD meets at 222 Lesmill Rd and it occurs on the second Thursday of each month from 6:30 p.m. to 8:30 p.m.
+This group for adults with ASD meets at 222 Lesmill Rd and it occurs on the meeting on the second Tuesday of every month from 6pm-8pm.
 The focus is on social, recreational and leisure activities.
 Games, Wii, arts, snacks and beverages are the order of the day!
 For more information please call 416-537-2000 ext.
 257.

 The adult social skill-building group, The Social, offers adults with Autism Spectrum Disorder the opportunity to learn about navigating the social world in a small group setting.
 Sessions will focus on improving conversation skills, building relationships and understanding the unwritten rules of social interactions in the community and workplace.